billyGO App Aims to Provide Plumbers on Tap (Within an Hour)

 “With plumbing companies, it’s typically a half-day window” before customers see someone, he says.
 “That got me thinking about using an algorithm.”

 That brainstorm led to the creation of billyGO, an app-based plumbing business that launched in September.
 Customers call up the startup’s app, much like one does with Uber, and requests plumbing services.
 Instead of a half-day window, Stevens says he can get a plumber to a customer within an hour.

 When human dispatchers contact with individual plumbers they have to adjust the time they will be unavailable due to other calls and specific services needed.
 For Stevens’ app, those decisions can happen nearly instantaneously.

 “The computer knows, ‘OK, we can’t take any more calls today for this guy because he is going to be there for the rest of the day,” he explains.
 “The algorithm thinks better than a human will.”

-Unlike ride-hailing companies, however, BillyGo’s plumbers are all employees—rather than independent contractors—and undergo a complete background checks, Stevens says.
+Unlike ride-hailing companies, however, billyGO’s plumbers are all employees—rather than independent contractors—and undergo a complete background check, Stevens says.
 “Our biggest deal is security; there are no third parties,” he says.

-To get things started, BillyGo raised $1 million in a friends and family round, and Stevens says he’s looking to do a Series A round of $10 million this year.
-He plans to use those funds to expand BillyGo to provide air conditioning services.
+To get things started, billyGO raised $1 million in friends and family-round, and Stevens says he’s looking to do a Series A round of $10 million this year.
+He plans to use those funds to expand billyGO to provide air conditioning services.
 He says he’s also looking at licensing a white-label version of his technology for use by other companies.

 “Ten thousand app downloads may not sound like a lot in the tech world but … our average ticket per download exceeds $400,” he says.
 “It took me nine years to get 10,000 customers the old-fashioned way of running a plumbing company.”